Minding the Gap:

 It would have given us all something to play with, and it would have been fun.
 It still is.

 So.
 Who is lurking in our cast of characters that is unethical enough to agree to teach a child the age of our Tom the Dark Arts?
-More to the point, who is there who would profit from such an arrangement.
-Who, in Diagon or Knockturn Alleys has something to gain by investing in the training of a Dark Wizard?
+More to the point, who do we know about who would profit from such an arrangement?
+Who have we met, in Diagon or Knockturn Alleys that has something to gain by investing in the training of a Dark Wizard?

 Because I do not think that you are going to find anyone who would undertake such tutelage out of the goodness of their heart.
 However much one may approve of the Dark Arts in either theory or practice, or however much Tom may have wanted to learn them, one does not undertake to train a Dark wizard unless one has a use for one.